moneytree/eslint-config/README.md

 - 2: error (the lint check will fail)

 To change a rule, simply rewrite the rule in your own configuration file, and adjust the level as you wish.

-To see the original rules, please refer to YAML files in the [eslintrc](./eslintrc/) folder, that are named after the configuration you extend (eg: `nodejs`).

 ## Plugins